TRaSH-Guides/Guides/docs/Radarr/radarr-setup-custom-formats-french.md

 ## Acknowledgements

-- A big Thanks to all the people that helped me testing those profile and formats (and continue to do so).
+- A big thanks to all the people that helped me to test those profiles and formats (and continue to do so).
-- Special one to MySuperChef and PrL for their time and explanations.
+- A special one to MySuperChef and PrL for their time and explanations.
-- Special one to Piou and Wikoul who are potentially now in an asylum due to the amount of testing.
+- A special one to Piou and Wikoul who are potentially both now in asylums due to the amount of testing.
-- [TRaSH](https://trash-guides.info/), for granting me a small space on his guide for this, his knowledge and his friendliness.
+- [TRaSH](https://trash-guides.info/), for granting me a small space on his guide for this, his knowledge, and his friendliness.

 --8<-- "includes/support.md"